-Inetta Visor: Lead Singer
+Inetta Visor: Guest Star, Lead Vocals

 Inetta Visor has blessed MISSISSIPPI HEAT with her voice since 2001.
 Her powerful, Etta James-like voice on Footprints On The Ceiling, Glad You’re Mine, and One Eye Open with the Heat is a testament to this blessing.

 Inetta was born February 4,1955 on the South Side of Chicago.
 She graduated from Simeon Vocational High School in 1972, and studied electronics at the Omega Institute, and worked as a radio engineer for then Chicago Alderman Roman Pucinski from 1975 to 1983.

 Ever since a child, Inetta had always had a passion for singing.
 It was a rare moment when she was found not singing or humming a song to herself.
 Her favorites at the time were Rock ‘N Roll tunes by such bands as the Rolling Stones and the Beatles.
 One day she decided to try out for an audition she heard announced by a WVON radio DJ for Rock ‘N Roll choir DUBBER RUCKlE.

 Apparently Inetta was a natural, and she was selected to sing with this choir.
 She sang her first professional gig with them in 1971, and continued to hone her singing skills on and off the stage whenever she could, as she continued to work as a radio engineer to pay the bills.
 In 1979 she began to sing with a Rhythm and Blues choir TWT (THE WHOLE TRUTH) founded by a former Dubber Ruckie member.

 With TWT Inetta sang throughout the week at various clubs with this 12-piece or more band.
 Even though some nights she only came back with very little (as low as $15.00!), she gathered great experience on stage.